 Brewing guidelines for cascara tea have not yet been standardized, but 22 grams per quart of water, or approximately 5.6 grams per cup (8 oz., 240 ml) is suggested.
 When the coffee cherry tea is ground and classified to loose tea industry standard size, one teaspoon per 6 ounces of water, steeped for 5 minutes are the standard brewing instructions.
 We simply put the cascara in the bottom of a coffee mug, fill it with boiling water and let it steep covered for 3-4 minutes.
 Some people strain the tea to remove the dried berries.
 Others enjoy it by just letting the steeped dried berries fall to the bottom of the cup.
 Proper brewing yields a dark red tea.
 Brew time guidelines range from 4 minutes to 7 or 8 minutes.
 Experiment and enjoy!

-Our organic Bolivian cascara (AKA Sultana) is certified by Baystate Organic Certifiers and by Ceres, GmbH for wholesale orders.
+Our organic Bolivian cascara (AKA Sultana) is certified by Baystate Organic Certifiers and by Control Union for wholesale orders.

 from $ 12.99